-- BY PHONE: Call Arlington Food Hotline at (781) 316-3400 and leave a message with your name, address, phone number, family size and you will receive a call back as soon as possible.
+- BY PHONE: Call Arlington EATS at (339) 707-6761 and leave a message with your name, address, phone number, family size and you will receive a call back.

 - Deliveries will include a variety of fresh produce, meat, dairy and canned and shelf stable food.
 Please note items will vary each week.

 One time registration:

 - We are registering everyone who gets food from Arlington EATS in the summer and fall of 2020.
 Please be sure to return the paper copy sent to you via home delivery OR